usegalaxy-au/Notes/Bioconda_tutorial.md

 The above was a few too many steps and as computer scientists we like typing less..
 So..

-Lets create a new environment for version 1.8 of samtools and install it too.
+Lets create a new environment for version 1.8 of samtools as well as BWA and install them too.

 We can do it all with one command.